 When you are finished you should have something similar to the picture below (with or without the bullet weight).

-When your all rigged up the senko is as weedless as they come.
+When you’re all rigged up the senko is as weedless as they come.
 Don’t be afraid to throw the senko into trees, brush, grass, or bounce it off the bottom.

-These baits have been know to catch some monster bass!
+These baits have been known to catch some monster bass!
 Be attentive, watch your line for bites, and hang on!

 Texas Rig Crawfish

-This style of baits are ideal for heavy, thick, chunky, matted conditions.
+This style of baits is ideal for heavy, thick, chunky, matted conditions.
 Flipping, pitching, and punching your way to the fish is how I want to use my craws.

 Don’t forget to use a straight shank hook when using these craw style soft plastic baits.
 The straight shank hook allows the bait to stand up real tall under the water.
 This will make your bait a lot more visible to the bass.